 In the elevator mechanic trade, having union membership is often considered crucial.
 Often, elevator work is done in accordance with union regulations and many of the jobs available require elevator mechanics to be a union member of good standing.
 The International Union of Elevator Constructors (IUEC) provides an apprenticeship program where many elevator installers, mechanics and repairers learn their trade (www.iuec.org).
 The IUEC has local chapters across the world and offers apprenticeship programs in most states and large cities.

 Another option is a non-union apprenticeship program offered by independent companies, contractors and large institutions.
 These programs generally have the same requirements as union programs and include a combination of classroom work and hands-on training.

 The open window to apply to most apprenticeship programs is cyclical and often occurs on a yearly basis.
 Typically, local government, institutions and unions post application openings and deadlines on their websites.
 Many states maintain apprenticeship databases where individuals can locate union and non-union apprenticeship programs that are currently accepting applications.

 Following the acceptance of their application, apprentices will be given an entrance exam, which assess the applicant's skills and aptitude for working in the elevator industry.
 After passing the exam, applicants typically must participate in a personal interview session with an industry professional before being accepted into the apprenticeship program.

-According to the U.S. Bureau of Labor Statistics (BLS), elevator installers and repairers are expected to see a 25% increase in employment from 2012-2022, which is much faster than the national average for all occupations.
-The BLS also reported that, as of May 2013, these professionals earned a median annual salary of $76,220.
+According to the U.S. Bureau of Labor Statistics (BLS), elevator installers and repairers are expected to see a 10% increase in employment from 2018-2028, which is faster than the national average for all occupations.
+The BLS also reported that, as of May 2018, these professionals earned a average annual salary of $79,370.